datamachines/cuda_tensorflow_opencv/README.md

 As of the `20200327` Dockerfile version, we have added Protobuf, WebP, GStreamer and Eigen to the OpenCV build.

+As of the `20200423` Dockerfile version, we have added added support for OpenCV 3.4.10 and 4.3.0, and added GStreamer plugins to the build.
+We have also added Nvidia Jetson Nano build steps in the `JetsonNano` directory.

 `cuda_tensorflow_opencv`:
 - Builds an Nvidia GPU optimized version of TensorFlow and OpenCV.
 Also install, Jupyter, Keras, numpy, pandas and X11 support.
 - Requires a Linux system with nvidia-docker (v2) and the Nvidia drivers installed to run.
 See https://github.com/NVIDIA/nvidia-docker for setup details